eclipse-iceoryx/iceoryx/doc/design/draft/subscription.md

 ## Terminology

-- **ChunkHistory** the last N samples which the publishers of a service have published
+- **ChunkHistory** the last N samples which the publishers of a topic have published
 - **HistorySize** the number of samples the subscriber will receive at most on subscription